 Each new school year is an opportunity for a fresh start, so we're giving away a $1,000 scholarship to help kickoff the new school year.

 3. Financial Aid

 Follow up with your college’s financial aid office to ensure all paperwork is complete – you don’t want to learn that any paperwork was ignored too late and miss out on any financial aid opportunities.
-Also, remember that June 30th is the deadline for filing your Federal FAFSA form!
+Remember that June 30th is the deadline for filing your Federal FAFSA form!

 4. Arranging Future Finances

 Spend time with your high school buddies.
-Once the summer ends, things won’t ever be the same again.
 Though they will always be your friends, you will all be in different areas, often around the country.
 Take this time to enjoy each other’s company while you can!

 7. Dorm Shopping